ifyoungnet/ADMETlab/README.md

 and you could get the results.

 ## About the algorithms and explanation.
-The modeling process including descriptors, methods, feature selection, model performance has been detailedly described in the “Documentation” section of the website.
+The modeling process including descriptors, methods, feature selection and model performance has been detailedly described in the “Documentation” section of the website.